gregpriday/copy-tree/README.md

 - Copy directory structure and file contents to clipboard, ready to paste into chatbots like [Claude](https://claude.ai/) or [ChatGPT](https://chatgpt.com/).
 - Flexible ruleset system for including/excluding files.
+- Support for multiple rulesets to target different parts of your project.
 - Support for custom, predefined, and auto-detected rulesets.
 - Output to clipboard, console, or file.
 - Cross-platform support (Linux, macOS, Windows).